Atlantis: The Most Elusive Island in History

-Randomly put your finger down on a map and I could probably find you an interpretation of Plato's Dialogues stating why Atlantis is exactly where your finger is.
+Randomly place your finger on a map, and chances are I could find you an interpretation of Plato’s Dialogues asserting that Atlantis is precisely where your finger lands.

-The variation of locations attributed to Atlantis throughout history is staggering.
-From Africa, Spain, the Caribbeans, Bolivia, Antarctica, to the Atlantic...
-Many great minds have studied Atlantis, elaborated theories as to its whereabouts and have insisted on the existence of this lost Eden where human culture reached a pinnacle, fell, and has not yet returned.
+The array of locations attributed to Atlantis throughout history is staggering.
+From Africa, Spain, the Caribbean, Bolivia, Antarctica, to the Atlantic… Many brilliant minds have scrutinized Atlantis, formulating theories about its whereabouts and staunchly affirming the existence of this lost Eden where human culture once peaked, fell, and has yet to reclaim.

-But what is the true location of Atlantis?
+But where is the true location of Atlantis?

 The first accounts of Atlantis appear in Plato’s Socratic dialogue in two parts: Timaeus and Critias (360BC).